 Student Research Grants

-The Student Research Grant application includes:
+A completed Student Research Grant application includes:

-- Request form with faculty member endorsement and Dean signature
+- Request form with faculty member endorsement and dean signature

 - Proposed budget

 - For travel grants, proof the paper/poster has been accepted

 - Received no more than one prior Student Research Grant

 - Approval and consent of supervision from a full-time Marist faculty member